melisabardhi/melisabardhi.github.io/_posts/2020-12-14-challenges_in_machine_learning.markdown

 * Analyzing displayed emotion, or attention

 Challenges:
 Image factors like illumination, occlusion or low resolution, among others can limit the potential of facial recognition to work optimally.
 In Michigan, a faulty facial recognition match led to a man’s arrest for a crime he did not commit.
-There have been several cases in the US where an algorithm-based bot has accidentally identified a regular citizen as a criminal and has automatically suspended the driving license.
+There have been several cases in the US where an algorithm-based bot has accidentally identified a regular citizen as a criminal and has automatically suspended their driving license.
 Similar cases have also occurred at airports all over the world, where innocent people have been “recognized” as terrorists.
 In another case, a Tesla engaged in autopilot mode collided with a tractor-trailer, due to its inability to quickly distinguish the color between the background sky and vehicle.

 **Recommendation Systems**